pojntfx/networked-linux-memsync/docs/notes.md

 - After the VM has been moved to the destination, it is resumed
 - If the VM tries to access a chunk on the destination, a page fault is raised, and the missing page is fetched from the source, and the VM continues to execute
 - The benefit of post-copy migration is that it does not require re-transmitting dirty chunks to the destination before the maximum tolerable downtime is reached
-- The big drawback of post-copy migration is that it can result in longer migration times, because the chunks need to be fetched from the network on-demand, which is very latency/RTT-sensitive
+- The big drawback of post-copy migration is that it can result in longer migration times, because the chunks need to be fetched from the network on-demand, which is very latency/RTT-sensitive[@he2016migration]

 #### Workload Analysis

-- "Reducing Virtual Machine Live Migration Overhead via Workload Analysis" provides an interesting analysis of options on how this decision of when to migrate can be made
+- "Reducing Virtual Machine Live Migration Overhead via Workload Analysis" provides an interesting analysis of options on how this decision of when to migrate can be made[@baruchi2015workload]
 - While being designed mostly for use with virtual machines, it could serve as a basis for other applications or migration scenarios, too
 - The proposed method identifies workload cycles of VMs and uses this information to postpone the migration if doing so is beneficial
 - This works by analyzing cyclic patters that can unnecessarily delay a VM's migration, and identifies optimal cycles to migrate VMs in from this information